matrix-org/synapse/docs/modules.md

 # Modules

-Synapse supports extending its functionalities by configuring external modules.
+Synapse supports extending its functionality by configuring external modules.

 ## Using modules